Loading...

 Every two months APA circulates members with its latest Bulletin.
 A copy is also displayed on our notice board in fromt of Terry White Chemmart & there’s a QR link to the website on the community notice board outside the Avalon Recreation Centre.
 A copy is also kept in the Avalon Community Library.

 STOP PRESS: update on the former Palm Beach Fish and Chip site.
 See the recent summary in Pittwater Online News, September 29 – October 27, 2024: Issue 635.
+Also, click here for info on Barrenjoey Alliance for Arts and Culture (BAAC).

 Careel Shopping Village to go?

-Council has exhibited a development application DA2024/1091 to demolish the North Avalon shopping centre and replace it with a co-located 60-place child-care centre on top of a Dan Murphy’s retail liquor outlet!
+Council has exhibited a development application DA2024/1091 to demolish the Careel Village shops at North Avalon and replace it with a co-located 60-place child-care centre on top of a Dan Murphy’s retail liquor outlet!
 This outrageous combination will share the site.
 It is a gross over-development, out of character with the area, and completely against current research relating to exposure of youth to alcohol industry and the links between alcohol and domestic violence.
 The development seeks to replace a small scale local shopping centre comprising half a dozen food and other outlets with a site dominated by a large retail liquor chain.

-Some local roads to get lower speed limit and traffic calming? – NBC proposal
+Some local roads to get lower speed limit and traffic calming?

 Northern Beaches Council is proposing to introduce a 30km/h speed limit in some sections of the north Avalon to Palm Beach localities, east of but not including Barrenjoey Road.
 Beach See the maps and more information on the NBC webpage here.

 Council is also proposing to install new infrastructure, including “kerb build outs”, traffic calming devices, and new lower speed limit signs.
 It is also “looking to add a raised pedestrian crossing at Whale Beach Road, near the intersection with Barrenjoey Road, and new street lighting”.
+A 10 kph zone on one block of Ocean Road south from Palm Beach Road to Ocean Place is also proposed.

 1112 Barrenjoey Road (former general store) onsite conference with Land & Environment Court